Trigun: Manga

-first published a one-shot of Trigun in Tokuma Shoten's shōnen manga magazine Monthly Shōnen Captain on January 26, 1995; (Note: The one-shot was released in the March 1995 issue (cover date), released on January 26, 1995.) it began its regular serialization in the same magazine two months later on March 25.
+Written and illustrated by Yasuhiro Nightow, Trigun started its serialization in Tokuma Shoten's shōnen manga magazine Monthly Shōnen Captain on March 25, 1995.
 (Note: It started in the May 1995 issue (cover date), released on March 25.)
 Monthly Shōnen Captain ceased publication on December 26, 1996, (Note: The magazine finished with its February 1997 issue (cover date), released on December 26, 1996.) and the series was put on hiatus.
-Tokuma Shoten collected the Trigun chapters in three tankōbon volumes, released from April 25, 1996, to January 20, 1999; Shōnen Gahōsha republished the Trigun chapters in two volumes, released on June 2, 2000.
+Tokuma Shoten collected the Trigun chapters in three tankōbon volumes released from April 25, 1996, to January 20, 1999; Shōnen Gahōsha republished the Trigun chapters in two volumes released on June 2, 2000.

 When Nightow was approached by Shōnen Gahōsha's seinen manga magazine Young King OURs, they were interested in him beginning a new work.
 Nightow, however, was troubled by the idea of leaving Trigun incomplete, and requested to be allowed to finish the series.
-The manga resumed its publication in the magazine, under the title Trigun Maximum (トライガンマキシマム, Toraigan Makishimamu), in the October 1997 issue.
-Nightow said that there was no difference in the story between the two titles, and that the only reason for the change was because of the switch of publishing house.
+The manga resumed its publication in the magazine, under the title Trigun Maximum, in the October 1997 issue.
+Nightow said that there was no difference in the story between the two titles, and that the reason for the change was because of the switch of publishing house.
 Trigun Maximum finished in March 2007.
-Shōnen Gahōsha collected its chapters in fourteen tankōbon volumes, released from May 23, 1998, to February 27, 2008.
+Shōnen Gahōsha collected its chapters in fourteen tankōbon volumes released from May 23, 1998, to February 27, 2008.

-In North America, the manga was licensed by Dark Horse Comics, who announced its publication in June 2003; they released the two volumes of Trigun, based on the Shōnen Gahosha's edition, on October 15, 2003, and January 7, 2004.
+In North America, the manga was licensed by Dark Horse Comics, which announced its publication in June 2003; they released the two volumes of Trigun, based on Shōnen Gahosha's edition, on October 15, 2003, and January 7, 2004.
 In March 2004, Dark Horse Comics announced that they would also publish Trigun Maximum; the fourteen volumes were released from May 26, 2004, to April 8, 2009.
-In September 2012, Dark Horse Comics announced that they would release the series in an omnibus edition; Trigun was released in a single volume on October 9, 2013; Trigun Maximum was released in five volumes from November 21, 2012, to November 5, 2014.
+In September 2012, Dark Horse Comics announced that they would release the series in an omnibus edition.
+Trigun was released in a single omnibus volume on October 9, 2013, and Trigun Maximum was released in five volumes from November 21, 2012, to November 5, 2014.

-An anthology manga titled Trigun: Multiple Bullets, featuring short stories written by several manga artists such as Boichi, Masakazu Ishiguru, Satoshi Mizukami, Ark Performance, Yusuke Takeyama, Yuga Takauchi, and Akira Sagami, was released by Shōnen Gahosha in Japan on December 28, 2011.
+An anthology manga titled Trigun: Multiple Bullets, featuring short stories written by manga artists such as Boichi, Masakazu Ishiguru, Satoshi Mizukami, Ark Performance, Yusuke Takeyama, Yuga Takauchi, and Akira Sagami, was released by Shōnen Gahosha in Japan on December 28, 2011.
 The volume was released by Dark Horse Comics on March 6, 2013.

 In May 2023, Dark Horse Comics announced deluxe hardcover editions of Trigun and Trigun Maximum.
-The volume collecting both volumes of Trigun was released on September 10, 2024, while the first volume of Trigun Maximum was released on October 8 of the same year.
+The volume collecting both volumes of Trigun was released on September 10, 2024, and the first volume of Trigun Maximum was released on October 8 of the same year.